binaris/functions-examples/slack-pi-command/README.md

 > Note: We return the specific fields `text` & `response_type` because this is the expected format of an "Error" response in the Slack API.

-All that's left to do is return PI to the number of digits requested by the user.
+All that's left to do is return π to the number of digits requested by the user.
 The `npm` package `pi` makes this very convenient.

 ```diff